WLBK: 1970s-1980s

 The station maintained its long-time beautiful music/middle of the road format through the 1970s and 1980s.
 As a full service station, WLBK also broadcast local news, up to a dozen hours of farm reports each week, plus national news from United Press International.
 The 1970s also saw Bill Cerny take the reins as station manager while Jerome F. Cerny remained company president and Robert C. Brown shifted to farm director duties.

 In 1980, Jerome F. Cerny added chief engineer to his list of duties and resumed his role as the station's general manager.
 Bill Cerny became both program director and music director while Dick Kliesch was named news director.
 With Jerome F. Cerny's retirement to Sarasota, Florida, Paul B. Christensen became WLBK's chief engineer in 1981.
 In 1984, Dianne Leifheit assumed the role of general manager with Jay Burt as news director and Jeff Glass as chief engineer.
 In April 1985, WCFL Chicago weekend talent Mark Powell was hired as program director and midday host.
 Powell would take a leave of absence in 1986 and run a protest write in effort in the March 1986 GOP congressional primary.
-Powell would return to the station until the following year when he was elected 7th Ward Alderman in the City of DeKalb.
+Powell would then return to the station until the following year in 1987 when he was elected 7th Ward Alderman in the City of DeKalb.

 1990s-2000s

-1990 saw the end of music programming on WLBK as it shifted to a full service all-news radio format full-time.
-Mark Charvat joined the station as program director with Geoff Gillette as news director and Jim Casey as chief engineer.
-After multiple accusations that he exposed himself to guests, reportedly saying “Daddy needs a little sucky sucky” and “Oopsie!
-I did a pee-pee in my Thomas the Tank Engine panties,” program director Mark Charvat was quietly let go.
-The news/talk format would persist through the rest of the 1990s.
+When the 1990s arrived, the station started to update programming.
+WLBK immediately shifted its programming in 1990 towards a full service all-news radio format mixed in with adult contemporary and oldies music in its lineup.
+Mark Charvat joined the station as program director with Geoff Gillette as news director and Jim Casey as chief engineer This would persist through the rest of the 1990s, but its music programming started to slowly fade when the 2000s kicked in.

 After more than five decades of continuous ownership, DeKalb Radio Studios, Inc., agreed to sell WLBK to Big City Radio-Chi, LLC, in April 1998.
 The FCC approved the sale on June 18, 1998, and the transaction was formally consummated on February 25, 1999.
 This would prove short-lived as in December 1999 Big City Radio-Chi, LLC, (Charles M. Fernandez, president and CEO) applied to transfer WLBK and its broadcast license to WPW Broadcasting, Inc., (David T. Madison, president and CEO).
 The deal gained FCC approval on February 8, 2000, and formal consummation occurred on April 12, 2000.